-Neighborhood's Individual Market plan is available only to individuals who live in Rhode Island.
+Neighborhood's Small Group market plan is available only to individuals who live in Rhode Island.
 To remain a member of our plan, you must reside in Rhode Island, unless you are a dependent child living away.

 SECTION 3 Important Materials